 Domestic relations caseload of California at year end of 2016 has decreased by 1.0% compared to the last 5 years, in 2012 the number of incoming cases have been 392,873 but are higher than in 2015.

 The number of criminal cases in California courts counts to 1,361,390, with 266,124 felony cases and 1,095,266 misdemeanors accordingly.

 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

 California’s Superior Courts are the trial courts for the state.
-Prior to June of 1998, the state had both Municipal Courts and Superior Courts, but voters amended the system with Proposition 220, and they merged Superior and Municipal Courts into one unified system.
+Prior to June of 1998, the state had both Municipal Courts and Superior Court of California, but voters amended the system with Proposition 220, and they merged Superior and Municipal Courts into one unified system.
 There are 58 trial courts in the state, one in each county with 1,743 judges presiding.
-Superior Courts resolve both criminal and civil cases along with juvenile, family, probate, mental health cases, and traffic violations.
-These courts average about 5,837,625 filings per year and 4,768,103 dispositions.
-The Superior Courts resolve the majority of all cases in California.
+Superior Courts resolve both criminal and civil cases along with juvenile, family law cases, probate, mental health cases, small claims, and traffic violations.
+These court clerk's offices average about 5,837,625 filings per year and 4,768,103 dispositions.
+The Superior Courts resolve the majority of all CA cases.